Car park label scheme for disabled people tightened, taxi subsidy scheme enhanced

 From Aug 1, households with a monthly per capita income of up to S$2,600 will be eligible for subsidies under the scheme.
 Currently, only households with a monthly per capita income of S$1,800 qualify.
 With the increase, MSF said the number of beneficiaries who stand to qualify will increase from about 80 to about 300 by 2021.

-The Government will also increase the subsidy, from 50 per cent to 80 per cent, for the cost of travelling for the highest subsidy tier.
+The Government will also increase the travel subsidy, from 50 per cent to 80 per cent, for the highest subsidy tier.
 For example, a Singaporean in a household with a monthly per capita income of S$700 would see his or her taxi fares subsidised by 80 per cent.
 Under the current scheme, the subsidy for this category stands at 50 per cent.

 For someone with a household monthly per capita income of S$1,800, the subsidy would stand at 50 per cent of one’s monthly taxi fares, up from the current 20 per cent.